nimiq/developer-center/migration/migration-validators.md

 The Activation Tool facilitates the transition from the PoW chain to the PoS chain.
 We recommend running the activation tool before its window begins to ensure sufficient time for migrating the history, as this process can be time-consuming.

+### Prerequisites

+- Access to a PoW chain client with RPC access enabled.
+  - Follow instructions in [the core-js repository](https://github.com/nimiq/core-js) to start your client and have your client synchronized against the main network.
+  - Follow the instructions in [this sample guide](https://github.com/nimiq/core-js/blob/master/clients/nodejs/sample.conf) to enable RPC in your POW client.
 - Clone and compile the [PoS blockchain](https://github.com/nimiq/core-rs-albatross?tab=readme-ov-file#installation) repository and follow the instructions.
-- Enable the RPC server in the PoW chain.
-Follow the instructions in [this sample guide](https://github.com/nimiq/core-js/blob/master/clients/nodejs/sample.conf).

 ### Step 1:  Add your Validator Data into the Configuration File